freeCodeCamp/freeCodeCamp/guide/english/terminal-commandline/macos-terminal/index.md

 Use the following syntax to delete a file

 **rm _#PATH_TO_FILE_**

+#### Learning More
+One can use the man command to get info on and how to use any specific command.
+It's syntax is as follows:
+`man command_name`
+Example:
+`man ls`

 #### Detect which process is using the port you want to use
 ``` lsof -i :<PORT> ```